wmariuss/awesome-devops/README.md

 - [Pyhon](https://www.python.org/) - programming language that lets you work quickly and integrate systems more effectively.
 - [Ruby](https://www.ruby-lang.org/) - a dynamic, open source programming language with a focus on simplicity and productivity.
-- [Go](https://golang.org/) - is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+- [Go](https://golang.org/) - an open source programming language that makes it easy to build simple, reliable, and efficient software.

 ## Chat and ChatOps